-My name is Maria Q. Stultz.
+My name is Maria Quijano Stultz.
 I was born in Colombia many moons ago.
 That’s where I grew up, went to college, and got my first job as an Industrial Engineer.
 I am known as “Mafe” there.

 But somebody had different plans for me…